microsoft/CFU/README.md

 Component Firmware Update (CFU) is a mechanism developed by the Microsoft Devices team which allows Original Equipment Manufacturers (OEM’s) and Independent Hardware Vendors (IHV’s) a reliable, robust against power interruptions and authenticated mechanism for updating firmware for devices that have shipped to customers.
 This release contains a reference device driver for delivering the firmware payload to a target device, and reference firmware for receiving the firmware payload and associated documentation.

 # Table of Contents
-Documentation -- Contains the CFU protocol specification and CFU Driver Design documenation.
+[Documentation](https://github.com/Microsoft/CFU/tree/master/Documentation) Contains the CFU protocol specification and CFU Driver Design documenation.
-Host -- Contains link to the sample CFU protocol driver on GitHub.
+[Host](https://github.com/Microsoft/CFU/tree/master/Host) Contains link to the sample CFU protocol driver source code on GitHub.
-Firmware -- Contains sample firmware for implementing CFU.
+[Firmware](https://github.com/Microsoft/CFU/tree/master/Firmware) Contains sample firmware source code for implementing CFU.
-Tools -- Contains tools for preparing firmware images for use with CFU.
+[Tools](https://github.com/Microsoft/CFU/tree/master/Firmware) Contains tools for preparing firmware images for use with CFU.

 # Contributing